 Back to my “broken” Trek Pilot.
 The folks at Palo Alto Bicycling said I could send the frame back to Trek, but this would cost several hundred dollars and Trek would likely decide they wouldn’t repair the frame.
 I would get a modest amount of credit toward a new Trek bike.
 The thing was, if I was going to replace this bike, I wasn’t that interested in Trek.
 After I had purchased my R3 I was trying to figure out what to do with the Pilot 5.2.
 It was unridable, but seemed too valuable to just junk.
 On a lark I took it to Chain Reaction Bikes.
 The owner noted that the carbon on the seat stays were thicker (and sounded different when tapped) than most of Trek’s other carbon bikes.
 He was pretty sure the frame was ok.
 I took a chance and sent the frame in.
 Trek said the frame was OK and repaired the bent derailleur hanger.
 I donated my repaired Trek to someone who needed a bicycle.
 In the future I will take a “damaged” frame to Calfee Design in Santa Cruz for a proper assessment.

-In 2021 several components of my R3’s drivetrain had worn out and it looks like it was going to take months to source the parts.
+In 2021 several components of my R3’s drivetrain had worn out and it looks like it was going to take months to source the parts thanks to supply chain issues from COVID.
 I decided to pick up a new bicycle to use immediately and to repair the R3 as parts became available so I would have a spare.
 I did test rides on the current Cervelo R-series, Cervelo Caledonia, and a Specialized S-works 2019 Roubaix.
 I would have liked to try one of the bicycles made by Moot and the 3T Strada ICR but they weren’t available.
 The Roubaix surprised me.
 The Roubaix design had been significantly updated making it much more responsive than the previous generation of Roubaix (just slightly less than the R-series) while providing an incredibly comfortable, smooth and controlled ride.
 My biggest surprise was that I found I likely the Roubaix handling more than the Caledonia.
 Both Cervelo models are more attractive to my eye, but the comfort + performance of the Roubaix won me over.
-I normally wouldn’t bother with S-works level build / components, but due to COVID supply issues there were limited choices, and this bike was discounted because it hadn’t sold in 2 years.
+I normally wouldn’t bother with S-works level build / components, but due to COVID supply issues there were limited choices, and this bike was heavily discounted because the store hadn’t be able to sell it for to years.
 While I normally won’t be willing to pay for Dura-Ace components, they are noticeably smoother than the mechanical Ultegra level components I normally select.
 When the battery on DI2 is low, the front derailer stops move before the rear.
 When the derailer thinks you have been in an accident is goes into crash mode and needs to be reset before you can use it.

 Getting a good fit is important.
 There are a number of technologies which use video or sensors to get an optimal fit for comfort. good form, and power such as “Guru Fit“.
 There are also old school fitters whose experience allows the to almost instantly assist people to find a good fit.
 One friend’s experience which such a fitter:

-he watched me walk in had been figured out 80%.
+he watched me walk in had me figured out 80%.
 1 minute on a bike and he had perfectly identified how to give me the best fit I have ever had.

 I have heard that that Revolutions in Fitness does a good bike fit, but no personal experience.